 “Well, I was looking for a “female” maid.
 I didn’t think I needed to specify “female” in the posting, but clearly I did.
 I’m sorry if you wasted your time.”

-“Sir, I know I’m not what you were looking for, but I assure you I can clean, wash, and I happen to be a great cook.”
+“Sir, I know I’m not what you were looking for, but in addition to cooking, I assure you I can clean and wash as well.

 “I appreciate that young man, I do, and admire your tenacity.
 But …” Jack cut him off, “How about if I prove myself?”